I am lucky to be called an expat, but the fact is I also am a migrant

 Last Sunday started a bit different as usually.
 First really cold and wet Brussels morning when you start searching for warmer clothes and rain boots.
 The summer is over.

 Everything was like nothing happened, we still had our daily routine and everything we need: home, job, healthy children, each other - we should be happy.

-I caught myself staring at the image, I saw the sorrow on the face of the police officer that found him and same as him, I couldn’t help imagine that it was one of my own children lying there drowned on the beach.
+I caught myself staring at the image, I saw the sorrow on the face of the police officer that found him and same as him I couldn’t help but imagine that it was one of my own children lying there drowned on the beach.

-More than 2,600 migrants have drowned in the Mediterranean this year, trying to reach Greece or Italy, the IOM says.
+The IOM says that more than 2,600 migrants have drowned in the Mediterranean this year, trying to reach Greece or Italy.
 And we all know there were many children among them.
-Can you imagine how many of these tiny little clothes and shoes must be laying at the bottom of the Mediterranean sea?
+Can you imagine how many of these tiny little clothes and shoes must be lying at the bottom of the Mediterranean sea?